Wolf3s/Doom64EX-Bithplace/README.md

 **NOTICE June 23rd 2022** In light of the GOG release of DOOM64, I have decided that Doom64EX-Plus will henceforth only be developed for macOS and GNU/Linux computer systems.
 Windows users are well supported with the Steam and GOG versions, while macOS and GNU/Linux users are left in the dust.

+**Clarification** Windows builds will be done for major releases, just minor releases may not have a Windows build.
+I have 5 systems across 4 OS's and I just want to prioritise some systems that have 'zero' official releases, over those which the majority of users are currently enjoying.

 # Compiling

 It's possible to compile Doom64EX yourself.
 Officially, only Linux, Windows and